Line Cook: Job Description, Duties and Requirements

 Line cooks, also known as assistant cooks, are responsible for much of the actual food production and plating within a full-service restaurant.
 Each line cook is typically assigned a place on the line, such as the grill, stove or vegetable prep area, and is responsible for cooking that specific portion of the meal.

 In addition to playing a large part in the actual production of each meal, line cooks typically have several duties that revolve around helping the kitchen stay clean and operational.
 Depending on the size of a kitchen, a line cook may be required to help clean the kitchen after and between meals.
 Many kitchens employ prep chefs who are in charge of preparing the food to be cooked for each meal, but line cooks may help with the cutting, precooking and marinating.

 There are no formal requirements for line cooks due to the wide variety of restaurants and their needs; however, formal training can be helpful for securing a job or career advancement.
 At upscale restaurants, a line cook may be expected to have completed some culinary arts training.
-Programs are available from community colleges, vocational schools and culinary institutes and may last several months or years, leading to a certificate or degree.
+Programs are available from community colleges, vocational schools and culinary institutes.
+They may last several months or years and may lead to a certificate or degree.
 Some schools offer training programs specifically for line cooks culminating in a certificate.
 Coursework covers culinary arts professionalism, sanitation, cooking and baking skills.

 Related to Line Cook: Job Description, Duties and Requirements

 Learn how to become a line cook.
 Research the career requirements, training information and experience required for starting a...